dumitrux/learn-devops/docs/git.md

 ## Branches and Merges
 - **Head**: The commit you are currently on.
 - **Branches**: The project's timeline.
 When you create a new branch, it inherits from the previous one (usually Master), and from that point onwards, commits are only saved to this branch.
-  - Master Branch: Created by default when using git init, this is where commits are made.
+  - Main/Master Branch: Created by default when using git init, this is where commits are made.
 - `git branch`: Show all branches.
 - `git branch 'Branch Name'`: Create a new branch from Head.
 - `git checkout 'Branch Name'`: Besides navigating between commits, it also allows you to switch between branches.